pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `2^64 - 1` (18446744073709551615)
-- The maximum number of rows to return from the `SELECT` statements.
+- The maximum number of rows returned by the `SELECT` statements.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0 version</span>